-Are you having trouble paying rent?
+Around 6 million American households were behind on rent in the fall of 2022.1 Are you having trouble paying rent?
 Loans for rent assistance can make it possible to pay rent on time and help you pay for emergencies.
-Below you will find more information on the different loans for rent assistance and additional ways to get the cash you need to pay rent and pay for emergencies.
+Below, you will find more information on the different loans for rent assistance and additional ways to get the cash you need to pay rent and pay for emergencies.

 Payday loans are a type of secured lending that uses the borrower’s paycheck as collateral.
-Your ability to repay the loan will determine eligibility rather than credit history.
+Your ability to repay the loan will determine eligibility rather than credit history, so bad credit history is okay.
+These emergency loans often have high-interest rates and are best used as a last resort, even for bad credit borrowers trying to cover rent.

 Cash Advance Loans for Rent Assistance

-A cash advance loan is available relatively quickly and makes a small amount of cash available.
-If you have bad credit or no credit, you may want to consider applying for an online cash advance loan.
+A cash advance loan is available relatively quickly and makes a small amount of cash available, making it a fast option for emergency loans.
+If you have bad credit or no credit, cash advance loans can work, however, they usually only make a small amount of funds available and can come with high costs to borrow money.

 Borrow from Friends or Family Members